mganaiucsd/fa21-cse110-lab3/.github/ISSUE_TEMPLATE/html-bug-issue--custom-template-.md

 ---
 name: HTML Bug Issue (Custom Template)
-about: This issue is raised when there is a specific issue with HTML
+about: This issue is raised when there is a specific issue with HTML code
 title: "[HTML BUG]"
 labels: HTML bug
 assignees: mganaiucsd